A 95% LTV mortgage allows you to borrow up to 95% of your property value, so you just need a 5% deposit.

 The above rates are provided by Mojo Mortgages and updated every 12 hours.
 THEY MAY NOT BE AVAILABLE WHEN YOU'RE READY TO SUBMIT AN APPLICATION.

-95% LTV is a popular option for many first-time buyer mortgages, as it can help them to get on the property ladder faster - saving a larger deposit might delay this by a few years.
+95% LTV is a popular option for many first-time buyer mortgages, as it can help first-time buyers to get on the property ladder faster - saving a larger deposit could delay your home ownership goals by a few years.

-However, it's also worth considering that a larger deposit (and therefore lower LTV) will give you access to more competitive mortgage rates.
+However, it's also worth considering that a larger deposit (and therefore lower LTV) could give you access to more competitive mortgage rates.

 It's not particularly easy to get a 95% LTV remortgage deal.
 Most lenders would likely expect you to build up more equity before you consider remortgaging, if you already own a property.